 Self-help books and CDs are available to help with self-harm through the ‘Books on Prescription’ service available at your local library.

-Further information about self-harm can also be found via the Mental Health Directory and Mind.
+Further information about self-harm can also be found via the NHS website and Mind.